-Castilla y León is one of the largest regions in Europe.
+Castilla y León is the largest Community in Spain and one of the largest in Europe.
 It is made up of nine provinces, Ávila, Burgos, León, Palencia, Salamanca, Segovia, Soria, Valladolid and Zamora and stands out for being one of the Spanish regions with the greatest cultural, heritage, ethnographic and natural wealth and where the first traces are found of the Spanish language.

 Castilla y León has eleven World Heritage Sites by UNESCO: The Camino de Santiago Francés, the Cathedral of Burgos, the sites of the Sierra de Atapuerca (Burgos), the natural monument of Las Médulas in León, the cities of Ávila, Salamanca and Segovia, the archaeological sites of Siega Verde (Salamanca), the beech forests of Cuesta Fría and Canal de Asotín in León and the beech forest of Riofrío de Riaza in Segovia, in addition to the Mediterranean diet and falconry.